 Wear sunscreen on all exposed areas when you're out - don't forget your lips and the tips of your ears.
 Your scalp can get burnt too - wear a hat (ideally wide-brimmed) outside.
 And stay out of the sun from 11am to 3pm.

 When it's really hot outside, pull the curtains and shut the windows (ideally, light-coloured curtains that will reflect light and heat).

 Protect your eyes as well as your skin.
 Sun damage to your eyes increases the risk of cataracts and age-related macular degeneration in later life.
 Choose sunglasses with high-UV protection.

 Be particularly wary when the weather is very humid.
 You lose less heat from sweat in humid weather, increasing the risk of heat exhaustion and heatstroke.

-Don't wait until you're thirsty to drink.
+Don't wait until you're thirsty to have a drink.
 As you get older, your body gets less good at recognising dehydration and responding by making you thirsty.

 As a very rough rule of thumb, your urine should be pale straw-coloured.
 If it's darker than this (think Lucozade-colour) it's probably because you're dehydrated, and your kidneys are trying to conserve body water by making your urine more concentrated.

 Water, juice, milk and flavoured drinks all count towards your daily fluid intake - but beware the sugar content of sweetened drinks and even fruit juice.
 Water is ideal.

 Caffeinated drinks count towards your daily fluid intake up to 400 mg caffeine a day - about eight cups of tea or four cups of coffee.
 Don't have more than 2200 mg of caffeine in a day if you're pregnant.